foxdarts/ProgrammingJourney/README.md

         * tictactoe - play tictactoe with logic! includes a unbeatable computer palyer using minmax eo ensure it doenst lose.
         * Minesweeper - command line version with selectable board size and number of bombs!
         * Pong - use turtles to paly pong. w/s for left, Up/Down for right.
+        * Snake - play a block snake game with arrow keys.

     2. AI learning
         * BinarySearch - basics showing binary search